Sammii-HK/iprep/PWA_SETUP.md

 ### Quick Icon Generation

 You can:

 1. Use a tool like [PWA Asset Generator](https://github.com/onderceylan/pwa-asset-generator)
 2. Create simple icons using any image editor
-3. Use a logo/icon representing Interview Coach
+3. Use a logo/icon representing iPrep

 **Minimum requirements:**

 - PNG format
 - 192x192px and 512x512px
 - Square icons (will be masked automatically)